SDB:Sound concepts

 ALSA (Advanced Linux Sound Architecture)

 ALSA is the recommended interface for software that is intended to work on Linux only.
 It supports many PCI and ISA "plug and play" sound cards, providing both kernel hardware drivers for audio cards, and a library that makes accessible the ALSA application programming interface (API) for various software applications.
 For backward compatibility, ALSA also contains an optional OSS emulation mode that transparently appears to programs as if it was OSS.
-ALSA sound drivers are not part of the SuSE kernel source code, but rather are compiled and linked to the kernel as module(s).
+ALSA sound drivers are not part of the openSUSE kernel source code, but rather are compiled and linked to the kernel as modules.
 One feature of ALSA (not available in OSS) is ALSA allows device sharing by several applications.

 Multimedia interface with sound